nicolas-graves/tree-sitter-scilab/README.md

 # Scilab grammar for tree-sitter

 This is a tree-sitter parser for the [Scilab](https://www.scilab.org/) programming language.
-It doesn't try to be "correct" in the sense that it is close to what Scilab executes.
+It doesn't try to be "correct" or close to what Scilab executes.

 # Known Issues